 You can use a lot of different fats and oils to make soap, but for this particular recipe, we are using a mixture of pastured lard, coconut oil, olive oil, and sweet almond oil.
 Whenever you make soap, regardless of the recipe, you’ll want to run it through a lye calculator.
 You can find a pretty user-friendly one right here.

 That being said, if you don’t happen to have one of the oils and you want to make soap, don’t fret.
 You still can.
 You’ll simply add the oils you do have to the lye calculator and it will give you different amounts and a different lye and water ratio.
 It is extremely important that you follow the amounts.
 Nothing will blow up, but it can make the soap too harsh if you don’t watch what you’re doing.

 I definitely don’t tell you this to scare you, either.
 The wonderful thing about soap making in today’s world is it is highly customizable.
 I typically use grass-fed beef tallow to make soap, but we were running low so I decided to use lard this time.
 Next time I may try some deer tallow.
 The sky is the limit, you just need fat, liquid, and lye.
 You can also make soap with milk, but I will save that tutorial for later as the instructions are a bit different.

 Benefits of Cold Process Soap

 Why not just use the soap from the store?
 Well, because it’s basically detergent, not soap and you never know what’s in it exactly.
 It typically has chemicals you can’t pronounce and unnatural fragrances.
-I like to keep things natural whether we are consuming it or just using it to wash up with or clean with.
+I like to keep things natural whether we are consuming them or just using them to wash up with or clean with.